douglangille/darkling-whim/_posts/2011-05-04-brain-dump-on-my-post-election-thoughts-so-i-can-move-on-with-life.md

 If there was any issue that we can take away from this election is that we desperately need electoral reform.
 Turnout continues to be low.
 12 million people voted and only 5 million votes counted in this First Past the Post system we have.
 That means that 7 million votes didn't count for anything --- no wonder so many stayed away from the ballot box.

 Whether it's Proportional Representation, Alternative Voting, or some other scheme, it's got to be better than what we have now.
-I'm very curious as to the results of the <a href="http://en.wikipedia.org/wiki/2011_UK_referendum">UK Referendum</a> on the topic.
+I'm very curious as to the results of the <a href="http://en.wikipedia.org/wiki/2011_UK_referendum">UK Referendum</a> [UK Referendum](http://en.wikipedia.org/wiki/2011_UK_referendum") on the topic.

 Please enjoy this cat video: